icarusgk/cs50w-final-project/README.md

 In the last of the file we fetch all the modes, tags and the user's stats with the `fetchAll()` function from the `chore` store.

+> 📄 `.env`

+I created this file to practice with environment variables inside the Vite server.
+It contains the server URL.

 > `.prettierrc`

 I specified the styling rules for the app in here.
 We can easily format all of the files with these rules in the `src/` directory with the command: